gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 8. `stressPeakUsers(nbUsers).during(duration)`: Injects a given number of users following a smooth approximation of the [heaviside step function](http://en.wikipedia.org/wiki/Heaviside_step_function) stretched to a given duration.

 {{< alert tip >}}
 Fractional user injection rates are allowed.
 A common usecase is if you want to express the injection in terms of requests per second and not users per second.
+{{< include-code "fractional-user" java kt scala >}}
 {{< /alert >}}

 ## Closed Model